Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 Put it on the poll.
 Better than looking it up.

 Put it on the poll at Lebittard Show.
-If you cut off your fingers,
+If you cut off your finger,

-But there is a scene, and spoiler alert, there's a scene in that movie where someone just slices off his finger, he chases it as it rolls off of a boat, and then a fish eats it.
+He chases it as it rolls off of a boat and then a fish eats it.
+I don't know.

-I don't know, I do not know if he intended to put that in milk or not.
-But Tony is telling you that the way to,
+I do not know if he intended to put that in milk or not, but Tony is telling you that the way to

 Tony, I don't know why you have such knowledge about dismemberment things.

-Yeah, but you've got suspicious knowledges in suspicious areas where you just simply know how to hide things in the human heart and pay
+Yeah, but you've got suspicious knowledges in suspicious areas where you just simply know how to hide things in the human heart and parent

 And rush to the ER.
 Milk is not recommended.